tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 	    return HttpResponse(category.likes)

 Upon examination of the code above, you can see that we are only allowing users who are logged in to access this view -- hence the `@method_decorator(login_required)` decorator.
 We also implement some rudimentary error handling.
 If the user provides a category ID that does not exist, or the category ID supplied cannot be converted to an integer, `-1` is returned in the response.
-Otherwise, the `likes` attribute for the given category is incremented by one, with the updated value being returned.
+Otherwise, the `likes` attribute for the given category is incremented by one.
+The updated value is then returned by itself.

 You should have all of the necessary `import` statements required for this to work -- but double-check that the following is present.
-This was used right back at the beginning of the tutorial, and you may have taken it out when cleaning up your code.
+This one was used right back at the beginning of the book -- you may have taken it out when cleaning up your code in previous chapters.
+You definitely need it now!

 {lang="python",linenos=off}
 	from django.http import HttpResponse